 We have the facilities to provide operating services for both biopsy and treatment of skin lesions under local anesthetic.
 In addition to traditional skin surgery options we are also able to offer Mohs' Micrographic Surgery (MMS).
-This is specialist technique used to treat some skin cancers of the head and neck as well as some more unusual skin cancers in other body sites.
+This is a specialist technique used to treat some skin cancers of the head and neck as well as some more unusual skin cancers in other body sites.

 Common surgical procedures include: